 We are also active in national and international professional associations and networks.
 Our members are involved in organising the ECPR International Political Theory Standing Group, the PSA's Global Justice and Human Rights Specialist Group, the Northern Political Theory Association, and the Association for Legal and Social Philosophy.
 We maintain the UK Political Theory Email List, and our members are on boards of numerous leading international journals.

-Our Research and Publications focus on International Political Theory • Environmental Political Theory • Climate Justice and Ethics • Social Justice • Political Theory and Public Affairs • Human Rights • Ethics of War • International Relations Theory • Political Theory and the EU.
+Our Research and Publications focus on International Political Theory • Environmental Political Theory • Climate Justice and Ethics • Social Justice • Political Theory and Public Affairs • Human Rights • Ethics of War • International Relations Theory • The Moral and Political Status of Children.
 Members have won research grants from ESRC, Leverhulme Trust, Marie Curie, the European Commission and the British Academy; our postgrads have achieved scholarships from these and other bodies including AHRC and ESRC.

 We welcome inquiries from prospective postgraduate students, postdoctoral and visiting fellows, and anyone interested in learning more about our research.